sarahcalande/practice/README.md

 Use the example html to guide you as to where this data should go.

-(If you cannot get your fetch request to work correctly you can always use the example response above to append content to the DOM and work with for the subsequent steps)
+(If you cannot get your fetch request to work correctly you can always use the example response above to append content to the DOM and work with for the subsequent steps.)

 ## Step 2 - Like Feature (Frontend)